 <cheat desc="Restore intro scene animations"> <comment>Change timing on mouths/page flip during the intro scene</comment> <script state="on"> <action>temp0=maincpu.mw@6b0c</action> <action>maincpu.mw@6b0c=0045</action> <action>temp1=maincpu.mw@6b5a</action> <action>maincpu.mw@6b5a=0078</action> <action>temp2=maincpu.mw@6ba8</action> <action>maincpu.mw@6ba8=0041</action> <action>temp3=maincpu.mw@6bf6</action> <action>maincpu.mw@6bf6=0073</action> <action>temp3=maincpu.mw@6c44</action> <action>maincpu.mw@6c44=0060</action> </script> <script state="off"> <action>maincpu.mw@6b0c=temp0</action> <action>maincpu.mw@6b5a=temp1</action> <action>maincpu.mw@6ba8=temp2</action> <action>maincpu.mw@6bf6=temp3</action> <action>maincpu.mw@6c44=temp4</action> </script> </cheat>

-There is an entire set of small sprites for each of the characters in the game which go entirely unused.
+There is a full set of small character sprites in the game which go entirely unused.

 The sprites are quite small, some of them only being 1 tile in size per frame.
 Each consists of a winning and a losing animation.
 While almost all stages are represented, there are three that are missing: stage 4 (tree), stage 10 (golem) and stage 13 (dragon).
 Interestingly, these do exist in a larger, more detailed form, which also go unused: